 Is every musical and compositional gesture direct?
 Is the expression working in as simple a manner as possible?
 If and when the music gets complex is there a true and legitimate reason for it?
 I will use, steal, acquire any style, technique, or sound - I am eclectic in my thievery - but it should always be in pursuit of the direct simplicity of my expression.

 Does it project?

-1968 or so, sitting in the last row of the balcony at Carnegie Hall at one of Vladimir Horowitz’s “return” concerts: From the entire concert the most compelling moment is the final encore, VH playing a minuscule version of Scarlatti’s E Major Sonatine.
+Sitting in the last row of the balcony at Carnegie Hall at one of Vladimir Horowitz’s “return” concerts: From the entire concert the most compelling moment is the final encore, VH playing a minuscule version of Scarlatti’s E Major Sonatine.
 Barely audible, yet the projected force silences the 3000 member audience and brings them to the edge of their seats.
 Question?
 How to bring that sense of projection to the composition as well as the performance?

 Is it a cliché?

 Double check to insure that every musical gesture has been authentically thought through and is not a simple retread from another’s or even my own work.
 Yet at the same time, finding a balance to insure that the musical gesture is not composed just for the sake of invention, falling for the trap of undue or forced “originality”.

 To ask the question is whether I am getting lazy about my process, not pushing through to explore and edit all aspects thoroughly.

 Is it playable?

 Make sure that each part is playable, idiomatic and fun to play for a particular instrument.
 Overly difficult parts make effective performances difficult.
 Simple part writing that is fun to play and interlocks with other parts into complexity will create better performances and in general more satisfying musical experiences for performer and audience.

 Is it conducive to the instrument and player in performance?